tc39/notes/es8/2017-11/nov-28.md

 DE: Well, the objection presented in committee was actionable; we had Chrome and Safari implementing it, and we just needed to wait for another browser to implement which has a different sort of shipping policy from Safari to meet the requirement stated by a committee memer.

-AKN: I don't think not going to stage 4 is a concrete problem.
+AK: I don't think not going to stage 4 is a concrete problem.
 What Godfrey said was good - let's think about what are we trying to get out of the process, rather than focusing too much on the process.

 BT: From the ChakraCore perspective we're in the similar boat to JSC - around what we can implement.
 We don't have a rapid shipping channel to the public, I definitely don't like the idea of waiting for implementations in stable browsers.
 I also agree that we shouldn't nail down a hard process here.
 I like the idea of champions identifying risk areas.
 That info will be different per proposal.

-AKN: As Domenic is not here I'm going to try and express his feelings.
+AK: As Domenic is not here I'm going to try and express his feelings.
 He doesn't want things to end up in the spec that are not supported by JavaScript implementations; e.g., SIMD.js could have ended up getting to stage 4 given the relaxed requirements (read in isolation).
 Domenic is worried that the way to block something is to hold up the consensus.

 DE: Maybe we could have signoff from implementations?

-AKN: Well getting to any stage at all is effective signoff.
+AK: Well getting to any stage at all is effective signoff.
 I'm worried that this takes power from the committee to say that if you're stage 3 two implementations means you're stage 4 - without committee involvement.

 SYG: What was the original motivation for this PR?
 To reduce the deadlock situation?
 That we can be blocked waiting for another implementor?